kachick/elm-dependency-submission/README.md

 [![Test & Lint](https://github.com/kachick/elm-dependency-submission/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/kachick/elm-dependency-submission/actions/workflows/test.yml)

-There is a sin of omission as well as of commission.

 This GitHub Action send elm dependencies list to the [Dependency submission API](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api).
 Dependencies then appear in your repository's dependency graph.

 ## Example